-Did you know that your physiotherapist is an expert in the prescription of exercise appropriate to you and your injury or fitness level.
+We all know that your physiotherapist is an expert in the prescription of exercise appropriate to you and your injury or fitness level.

 As a part of their physiotherapy training, your physiotherapist not only is educated in injury diagnosis but also in exercise physiology or the science of exercise.
 This enables your physiotherapist to not only assess and diagnose your injury but also to prescribe injury, fitness or age-appropriate exercises targeted to you at that point in time.

 It is important that your exercises should not be painful.
 While some personal trainers believe that the more painful the better, this is not the best for your body or injury.

 In fact, research does inform us that pain inhibits muscles from performing to their optimum.
 This argues the case that painful exercise is actually counter-productive.

 Without some simple exercises, we know that certain muscles can become weak.
 When these supporting muscles are weak, your injured structures are inadequately supported and predispose you to lingering symptoms or further injury.
 You can also over-activate adjacent muscles that may lead to further injury.

 It is also important to understand that even if you are "in good

 shape," you may have important but weak localised or stability muscles.
 When you have an injury,

 you should perform specific exercises that specifically strengthen the